Core views in 2018 EOI position

 Is the redevelopment of the Cape Richards resort part of the EOI opportunity?

 The resort is not part of the EOI process.
-It is under the administration of the Department of Natural Resources, Mines and Energy.

 Will full public access to our national parks be maintained?